mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

 Dependency injection
 ####################

-A simple example of dependency injection is in the use of an :code:`IMessageHandler` interface to provide a service to display messages to the user.
+A simple example of `Dependency inversion`_ is in the use of an :code:`IMessageHandler` interface to provide a service to display messages to the user.
 These messages must be displayed by a Qt view.
-Rather than each view having to implement this, we use one object (in this case the :code:`QtMainWindowView`) to implement this functionality and pass it as an :code:`IMessageHandler` to all of the presenters that need it.
+Rather than each view having to implement this, we use one object (in this case the :code:`QtMainWindowView`) to implement this functionality and inject it as an :code:`IMessageHandler` to all of the presenters that need it.

 - The :code:`IMessageHandler` interface defines the functions for displaying messages: